xames3/smart/docs/source/projects/xsnumpy.rst

   is used to initialise the data.
 Basically, we use its address like a map
 - If it's any other type of buffer, the buffer is used directly

-Phew 😮‍💨 |dash| that was a fair bit, wasn't it?
+Phew... that was a fair bit, wasn't it?

 But now you can see how all the pieces fit together.
 From handling shapes and data types to calculating strides and buffers.
 It's all a bit mad when you